 Father, I know that I am a sinner.
 I know that I have made mistakes.
 Please forgive me.
 Please help me to make changes in my life.
 Scripture tells us that You will guide and sustain us — and that You will give us the power to resist temptation.
 Please help me in this area.
 Lord, thank You for all You have done.
 In Jesus' name, Amen.

-If you're looking to watch a touching movie about forgiveness, consider "Touched By Grace."
+If you're looking to watch a touching movie or series about forgiveness, consider "Going Home" or "Touched By Grace."
 And if you're a parent looking to instill forgiveness scriptures in your kids, consider streaming "VeggieTales: God Wants Me To Forgive Them!?!"